In this case, the discrete time representation of the model is straightforward.

 in order to express the output of the linear filter as

-where is the delay in chips after the first chip in the
+is the delay in chips after the first chip in the

 spreading sequence.
 If